Raekwon-OG/OH-Caregiver-API/README.md

 A GitHub Actions workflow named `prechecks` runs on PRs to `main`.
 It performs TypeScript type-checking, ESLint linting, builds the project, and starts the built server to run a minimal /health smoke test (a MongoDB service is available to the job).
 The badge above links to the workflow run page.

+## Rate limiting

+The API has simple rate limiting to protect sensitive endpoints:

+- Global: 100 requests per minute per IP (applied to all incoming requests).
+- Login: 10 requests per 10 minutes per IP.
+- Signup: 5 requests per hour per IP.

+These are implemented with express-rate-limit in `src/middleware/rateLimiters.ts` and applied to the auth routes.

 ## Branch Protection

 Direct pushes to the main branch are disabled.
 All changes must be proposed via pull requests and must pass the prechecks workflow (.github/workflows/prechecks.yml) before they can be merged.
 The prechecks workflow runs TypeScript type-check, ESLint, build, and a minimal /health smoke test.